ory/docs/docs/hydra/sdk/api.md

 }
 ```

+_AcceptLoginRequest AcceptLoginRequest AcceptLoginRequest AcceptLoginRequest
-_HandledLoginRequest is the request payload used to accept a login request._
+HandledLoginRequest is the request payload used to accept a login request._

 #### Properties